 - When all mini pies are chilled, crimp the edges of each pie with a fork.
 Lightly brush the tops of the cookies with the egg wash, then sprinkle them with the sugar.
 Use a paring knife to cut slits in the top of each pie.

 - Bake for 25-30 minutes, or until the cookies are puffed and golden brown (watch carefully as they can burn quickly).
-Remove from oven and let sit for a minute or two before transferring to a wire rack to cool completely.
-Microwave the remaining caramel until smooth and pourable, and drizzle over the top of each cookie.
+Remove from the oven and let sit for a minute or two before transferring to a wire rack to cool completely.
+Drizzle more caramel on top of each cookie.
 Enjoy!